150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 15. “[Prospect], I loved your post on [website/publication name]”

 Who doesn’t like compliments?
 Do a bit of research on your prospect.
 If they’ve written an article or shared an insight on LinkedIn you found interesting, let them know.
-It gives you a good opener for contacting them and also demonstrates that you appreciate their expertise.
+I like this tactic because it gives you a good opener for contacting them and also demonstrates that you appreciate their expertise.

 16. “Hi [Prospect], we met at [event]”

-This prompt is great for connecting post networking event.
-It’s to the point, but most importantly, reminds the recipient who you are and why you’re contacting them.
+This prompt is great for connecting post networking events.
+I like that it’s to the point, but most importantly, I like that it reminds the recipient who you are and why you’re contacting them.

 17. “Still undecided?
 This might help”